-Goodness: The pillar of our Nursery and Kindergarten programs
+Goodness: The pillar of our private preschool (Nursery and Kindergarten) programs

 Your child embodies possibility waiting to blossom.
 Children enter the world with a sense of wonder and trust, which inspires our teachers to meet them with reverence, joy, and a deep interest in discovering who they are.
 Working from wisdom steeped in research and years of child observation, our teachers seek the individuality of each child.
 Given a nurturing and supportive environment, the children’s abilities begin to reveal themselves as they develop in freedom.

 We believe that the developing child progresses through sequential stages.
 In the period known as Early Childhood, children learn best through play, exploration, and imitation.
 Our approach to education meets students with a balance of activities that challenge their emerging skills and capacities.
-In warm, home-like classrooms and nature’s bountiful wooded play spaces, children at Green Meadow are welcomed into learning environments that nourish their senses.
+In warm, home-like classrooms and nature’s bountiful wooded play spaces, children in Green Meadow's private preschool programs are welcomed into learning environments that nourish their senses.
 Our instructors invite their innate desire for self-initiated exploration and movement, and inspire their budding imaginations.
 These are the seeds for a lifelong love of learning, and they provide the foundation that every young child needs for self-confidence, resilience, and future academic excellence.